Single qubit quantum secret sharing with improved security: A simple solution and remaining loopholes

 Unfortunately, there are still some serious drawbacks in this one.
 First, it cannot stand the multi-cheater attack.
-Suppose that there are two cheaters, $ R_{k}$ ($k\in \{2,...,N-2\}$) and $R_{1}$\ (or $R_{N}$), and they exchange information secretly.
-Then although $R_{1}$\ and $R_{N}$\ are always the last two to announce the classes of actions, it is still possible for $R_{k}$ to know the classes of actions of all $R_{j}$ ($j>k$) or all $R_{j}$ ($j<k$) before he announces his own.
-This is because $R_{N}$\ (or $R_{1}$) may tell $ R_{k}$ his choice secretly, or they may even have agreement beforehand on the routine on how $R_{N}$\ (or $R_{1}$) makes his choice so that they need not to communicate during the process of the protocol.
-Thus one of the above cheating strategies may still work.
+Suppose that there are two cheaters, $ R_{k}$ ($k\in \{2,...,N-2\}$) and $R_{1}$, and they exchange information secretly.
+Then $R_{k}$ can still cheat with the strategy A in the case where the participant $R_{j}$ ($2\leq j<k$) have broadcast the classes of their actions before $R_{k}$ does, because $R_{1}$ can tell $R_{k}$ his choice beforehand.
+For the same reason, when $R_{k}$ and $R_{N}$ are cheaters, the cheating strategy B still works in the case where $R_{j}$ ($k<j\leq N-1$) have broadcast the classes of their actions before $R_{k}$ does.
 Similarly, even if we put further restrictions on the order of the broadcast of the classes of actions (e.g., by fixing the order as $R_{N/2}\rightarrow R_{N/2+1}\rightarrow R_{N/2-1}\rightarrow R_{N/2+2}\rightarrow ...\rightarrow R_{1}\rightarrow R_{N}$ when $N$ is even), it is still possible to cheat if more participants are dishonest.
 Second, none of the above three versions is able to locate the cheater(s).
-Even if the participants find disagreed announcement in the security check, what they know is merely the existence of cheater(s), but they never know exactly who is(are) cheating.
+Even if the participants find disagreed announcement in the security check, what they know is merely the existence of cheater(s), but they never know exactly who is (are) cheating.
 Because of this, a dishonest participant surely inclines to cheat as he is benefitted from a successful cheating while has no risk to be caught, even if the cheating fails.
-In fact, even if a cheater does not have the technical power to implement the above cheating strategies, he can still cheat with the simple intercept-and-resend attack.
-That is, when he receives the qubit, he simply measures it with a randomly chosen basis and then passes it to the next participant.
-Indeed, as shown in Ref.\cite{Schmid}, this cheating stands a non-trivial probability to be detected.
-But since the participants cannot locate which one is the cheater and the information obtained by the cheater is also non-trivial when the cheating is successful, a dishonest participant surely likes to take the risk.